Human embryonic development: Digestive system

+The midgut forms the primary intestinal loop, from which originates the distal duodenum to the entrance of the bile duct.
+The loop continues to the junction of the proximal two-thirds of the transverse colon with the distal third.
+At its apex, the primary loop remains temporarily in open connection with the yolk sac through the vitelline duct.
+During the sixth week, the loop grows so rapidly that it protrudes into the umbilical cord (physiological herniation).
+In the 10th week, it returns into the abdominal cavity.
+While these processes are occurring, the midgut loop rotates 270° counterclockwise.
+Common abnormalities at this stage of development include remnants of the vitelline duct, failure of the midgut to return to the abdominal cavity, malrotation, stenosis, and duplication of parts.

+The hindgut gives rise to the region from the distal third of the transverse colon to the upper part of the anal canal.
+The distal part of the anal canal originates from the ectoderm.
+The hindgut enters the posterior region of the cloaca (future anorectal canal), and the allantois enters the anterior region (future urogenital sinus).
+The urorectal septum divides the two regions and breakdown of the cloacal membrane covering this area provides communication to the exterior for the anus and urogenital sinus.
+The upper part of the anal canal is derived from endoderm of the hindgut.
+The lower part (one-third) is derived from ectoderm around the proctodeum.
+Ectoderm, in the region of the proctodeum on the surface of part of the cloaca, proliferates and invaginates to create the anal pit.
+Subsequently, degeneration of the cloacal membrane establishes continuity between the upper and lower parts of the anal canal.
+Abnormalities in the size of the posterior region of the cloaca shift the entrance of the anus anteriorly, causing rectovaginal and rectourethral fistulas and atresias.

 Respiratory system

 The respiratory system develops from the lung bud, which appears in the ventral wall of the foregut about four weeks into development.
 The lung bud forms the trachea and two lateral growths known as the bronchial buds, which enlarge at the beginning of the fifth week to form the left and right main bronchi.
 These bronchi in turn form secondary (lobar) bronchi; three on the right and two on the left (reflecting the number of lung lobes).
 Tertiary bronchi form from secondary bronchi.

 While the internal lining of the larynx originates from the lung bud, its cartilages and muscles originate from the fourth and sixth pharyngeal arches.

 Urinary system

 Kidneys

 Three different kidney systems form in the developing embryo: the pronephros, the mesonephros and the metanephros.
 Only the metanephros develops into the permanent kidney.
 All three are derived from the intermediate mesoderm.

 Pronephros

 The pronephros derives from the intermediate mesoderm in the cervical region.
 It is not functional and degenerates before the end of the fourth week.